Community of Practice

 Nourishing the world’s leading urban resilience practitioner network, our Community of Practice approach is one way to accelerate the breadth and depth of practice on urban resilience, within and beyond our member cities.

-Our communities are designed for real-time knowledge exchange between practitioners in cities who have common challenges building resilience in critical systems or within vulnerable communities.
-Cities joining our communities will have access to:
+A Community of Practice (CoP) is simply a group of people who regularly interact on a shared topic to learn from one another.
+Our communities of practice are designed for real-time knowledge exchange between urban practitioners who have common challenges building resilience of critical systems or within vulnerable communities.
+Joining our communities will give practitioners access to:

-GRCN and our partners will link cities with relevant expertise and technical assistance from international, private and non-profit organizations on specific priority themes.
+Resources: The Resilient Cities Network and our partners will link cities with relevant expertise and technical assistance from international, private, and non-profit organizations on specific priority themes.

 Enhancing practice exchange between cities, our Community of Practice approach is expanding how urban practitioners access experience, expertise, solutions, and lessons learned across a growing number of thematic areas.